Best DIY ways to Remove Glued Wood Flooring (Hardwood or Engineered) and 5 Ways to Remove Flooring Adhesive on Concrete.

 Hi guys, I’m moving right along on big changes in my house that started with my tutorial for how to cut and hang drywall.

-I’m adding a wall of built ins in the playroom, but really needed to remove the glued down wood flooring that has had some damage to it since a window leaked during hurricane Harvey.
+I’m eventually adding a wall of built ins in the playroom, but really needed to remove the glued down wood flooring that has had some damage to it since a window leaked during hurricane Harvey.

 Luckily it didn’t flood in our house, but a lot of homes in our area had to clean up flood damage.